 In addition, 70 Pro Bowl players have earned 195 Pro Bowl selections representing the Silver and Black.
 In 1970, as the Raiders began their second decade of play, the merger between the AFL and NFL became a reality on the field.
-In the 1970 through 2012 period of interconference play, the Raiders have compiled a remarkable 92-77-1 record against present National Football Conference rivals.
+In the 1970 through 2012 period of interconference play, the Raiders compiled a remarkable 92-77-1 record against present National Football Conference rivals.

 Another innovation came to professional football in 1970 - "Monday Night Football."
-The Raiders' domination of this prime-time television series has seen the Silver and Black build an incredible 38-27-1 record in Monday night play.
-In the 43 years of this series, the Raiders are 16-8-0 in "Monday Night Football" games at home.
+The Raiders' domination of this prime-time television series has seen the Silver and Black build a 38-29-1 record in Monday night play.
+In the 48 years of this series, the Raiders are 16-9-0 in "Monday Night Football" games at home.